 There will be an increase in travel expenses for the majority of our examinees.
 Currently, approximately 40% of examinees travel to a Part IV test site, either because their campus does not have a Part IV test site, or because they were not able to get their preferred testing location.
-For the remaining 60% of examinees that would have been able to test on their campus, we estimate that they will spend anywhere between \$409 to \$578 for airfare and accommodation under a centralized testing model.
+For the remaining 60% of examinees that would have been able to test on their campus, we estimate that they will spend an average of \$427 for airfare and one night of accommodation under a centralized testing model.

-The NBCE did evaluate multiple delivery models for the proposed Part IV format including continuing to administer tests on Doctor of Chiropractic Program campuses.
-With the proposed changes to the number of stations, as well as the introduction of the proposed technology at 14 test sites, annual exam expenses were projected to be 64% higher than our current Part IV administration expenses (please note that this percentage only includes annual expenses.
-It does not include the additional costs for purchasing and installing the technology at each test site, which was a significant factor in the decision to propose a centralized testing location.)
+The NBCE did evaluate multiple delivery models for the new Part IV format including continuing to administer tests on Doctor of Chiropractic Program campuses.
+With the decrease to the number of stations, as well as the introduction of technology at 14 test sites, annual exam expenses were projected to be 64% higher than our current Part IV administration expenses (please note that this percentage only includes annual expenses.
+It does not include the additional costs for purchasing and installing the technology at each test site, which was a significant factor in the decision to move to a centralized testing location.)
 This would result in an exam fee of \$2,600 for the Part IV, an increase of \$1,015 from the current fee.
 Although we understand that the increased travel expenses related to centralized testing is burdensome to the majority of our examinees, it is the most financially advantageous out of all the options considered.
-This is why the NBCE is in the process of investigating ways to minimize the additional travel expense such as;
+This is why the NBCE has committed to the following measures to mitigate travel expenses: